 Case Manager VI – Interim Housing

-PATH (People Assisting The Homeless) is seeking candidates with a passion for making a difference in the Los Angeles Community to join our LA Metro Interim housing as a Level VI Case Manager.
+PATH (People Assisting The Homeless) is seeking master's level social services candidates to join our YWCA Interim Housing team as a Case Manager.

-In addition to a rewarding work environment, we also offer our employees a competitive benefits package that includes medical, dental, and vision coverages, vacation and sick time, paid holidays, and retirement plan.
+In addition to a rewarding work environment, we offer our employees a competitive benefits package that includes medical, dental, and vision coverage, vacation and sick time, paid holidays and a retirement plan.

 WHAT WE DO